Ludmila Javorová

-Ludmila Javorová (born 31 January 1932 in Brno) is a Czech Roman Catholic woman who worked in the underground church during the time of communist rule in Czechoslovakia and served as a vicar general of a clandestine bishop.
-She was one of a number of Czech women who were allegedly ordained priests, the religious validity of which has been disputed since.
+Ludmila Javorová (31 January 1932 – 17 September 2026) was a Czech Roman Catholic who worked in the underground church during the time of communist rule in Czechoslovakia and served as the vicar general of a clandestine bishop.
+She was one of a number of Czech women who were reputed to have been secretly ordained as priests, the validity of which has been disputed since.

-Life
+Biography

-Javorová was born into a Catholic family in Brno in 1932.
-Although she expressed a wish to become a nun, that was not possible in the time of communism, so she started to work in civilian professions and to support Church activities in her free time.
+Javorová was born in Brno on 31 January 1932, into a Catholic family.
+Although she expressed a wish to become a nun, that was not possible in the time of communism, so she started to work in civilian professions and to support church activities in her free time.

-According to statements made in 1995 and later, the underground bishop Felix Maria Davídek, a friend of Javorová's family, secretly ordained her on 29 December 1970, during the early years of Soviet occupation of the country after the Prague Spring.
-She had served as his secretary and deputy after his release from prison in 1964 and "gradually took over important tasks in organising the clandestine Church structure Koinótés."
+According to statements made in 1995 and later, the underground bishop Felix Maria Davídek, a friend of Javorová's family, secretly ordained her on 29 December 1970 during the early years of Soviet occupation of the country after the Prague Spring.
+She had served as his secretary and deputy after his release from prison in 1964 and "gradually took over important tasks in organising the clandestine Church structure Koinótés".
 Davídek named her his vicar general and later ordained her a priest.
 Around five women were thought to have been ordained in total, with Javorová the only one publicly known.

 After the end of communist rule in Czechoslovakia in 1989, Javorová seemingly tried for some time to conceal her status from the public, saying that "the time is not ripe to talk about that".
 Around 1995, she changed her mind and decided to speak publicly.
-She helped to prepare a book interview about her experiences, authored by Miriam Therese Winter.
-Javorová now lives in Brno and remains an active member of the Roman Catholic Church.
-She is currently a speaker of the Liturgical Commission of her local parish.
+She helped to prepare a book interview about her experiences which was authored by Miriam Therese Winter.
+Javorová lived in Brno and remained an active member of the Roman Catholic Church.
+She was recently a speaker of the liturgical commission of her local parish.

+Javorová died on 17 September 2026, at the age of 94.